 Several minutes ticked by and Steve felt sick dread as he imagined the conversation that would follow.
-He could wait for his role in provoking Beth to come out on its own, but he had a feeling that would only make it worse.
-Also, he didn’t like being the victim.
+He could leave out the fact that he had provoked Beth.
+He didn’t really want to own up to it, and he hadn’t deserved what happened.
+On the other hand, he didn’t like being the victim.

 His mother returned, followed by Mr. Harrison.

 “Who tripped you, Steve?” he asked.
 “Mr. Samson said you’d had an accident.”